IBM-Blockchain-Archive/marbles/README.md

 Now lets see how we interface with the Fabric Client SDK.
 Most of the configuration options can be found in `/config/blockchain_creds_tls.json`.
 This file list the hostname (or ip) and port of various components of our blockchain network.
-The `helper` functions will retreive IPs and ports from the configuration file.
+The `helper` functions will retrieve IPs and ports from the configuration file.

 ### Configure SDK:
 First action is to enroll the admin.
 Look at the following code snippet on enrollment.
 There are comments/instructions below the code.